UNDP-Data/sveltekit-build-test/README.md

 # sveltekit-build-test

+When I was trying to upgrade our sveltekit from `1.0.0-next.355` to `1.0.0-next.504`, I faced a problem of building.
+Building was successfully done, but when I accessed to certain endpoints, 500 internal server error occurs.

-This repository is to test building with the latest sveltekit
+This repository is to test building with the latest sveltekit in `main` branch, and older version of sveltekit in [downgrade-sveltekit](https://github.com/UNDP-Data/sveltekit-build-test/tree/downgrade-sveltekit) branch.

 ## settings